szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 # Other things DVC can do

 There are at least a couple of things that DVC can do, which Pachyderm doesn't have at all.
 For example, DVC can:
-- visualize the structure of a dag with ascii art (this is really cute)
+- visualize the structure of a dag with ascii art (this is super cute!)
 - compare model metrics among experiments, e.g `dvc metrics diff`

 It's also worth mentioning that Iterative, the company that created DVC, has another project called CML (Continuous Machine Learning),